Indigenous Peoples and local communities in the Voluntary Carbon Market: A tool for informed decision making

 Climate Focus, in collaboration with UNDP, recently developed “La Guía de Toma de Decisiones sobre el Mercado Voluntario de Carbono para los Pueblos Indígenas y las Comunidades Locales” (Translation: The VCM Decision Tool for Indigenous Peoples and Local Communities) to make the VCM more accessible to IPs and LCs.
 This tool provides clear guidance to the VCM, helping IPs and LCs to fully understand the complexities and risks of engaging with the carbon market.

-The Decision Tool also presents case studies showing ways in which carbon projects have positively and negatively impacted communities.
+The Decision Tool also presents case studies showing ways in which carbon publications have positively and negatively impacted communities.
 See below for one such case study and further reading materials.

 The full Spanish language guide is available for download here.